Eulamprus quoyii: Taxonomy

 Eulamprus quoyii belongs to the genus Eulamprus which is a part of the subfamily Lygosominae of the family Scincidae.
 The genus, among others such as Ctenotus and Anomalopus, falls within a clade in the Sphenomorphus group.
 Phylogenetic research into the genus revealed that the Eulamprus assigned species were four independent lineages, causing the Eulamprus genus to be confined to water skinks alone.
 Other species previously categorised within the Eulamprus genus were assigned to Concinnia, Silvascincus and Tumbunascincus.
 Eulamprus quoyii has several derived character states which separate the species from other species within the genus.
-However, it is noted that there are few if any differences in preferred habitat selection within the E. quoyii group, implying a strong evolutionary consequence for the species due to previous environmental changes.
+However, there are few if any differences in preferred habitat selection within the E. quoyii group, implying a strong evolutionary consequence for the species due to previous environmental changes.

 Description

 Eulamprus quoyii is a large water skink that can grow to approximately 115mm in snout-vent length (SVL).
-They have sharply-defined, narrow, pale yellow dorsolateral stripes that start from above the eye and extend down the body but lack the typical black vertebral stripe of other species in the genus.
+They have sharply defined, narrow, pale-yellow dorsolateral stripes that start from above the eye and extend down the body but lack the typical black vertebral stripe of other species in the genus.
 Its body is medium-sized and has a long slender tail.
 It has a blackish upper lateral zone with pale spots and its head and snout are moderately acute.
 Each of its two front limbs have five fingers while the two back limbs have five toes.
 Its ventral area is cream in colour with some randomly scattered darker spots that differ between individuals.
 Its throat is white with darker black patches.

 There is minor sexual dimorphism within the species resulting in the females having a slightly longer snout-vent length and the males to have proportionately longer limbs and heads.
-It should be noted however that the difference in SVL between females and males is not statistically significant.
+The difference in SVL between females and males is not statistically significant.
 There is a significant difference in shape between sexes of both adult and neonate E. quoyii.
 In adult male water skinks the distance between the forelimbs and hindlimbs, or the trunk length, are typically shorter than females.
 Males are known to have longer limbs, wider heads and a greater mass than females of the species.
 In male E. quoyii specimens; forelimb length, head width and overall mass all increase significantly more quickly with increased SVL growth than in females.
 However, this does not apply to hindlimbs or trunk length which both increase at the same rate in females and males as the SVL increases.
 In neonates, body shape is much more similar between the sexes with the exception of the female trunk length which is significantly longer than the male counterparts.